 When we had a house, I used them as insulation in windows.
 Cut the bag as wide as your window and scrunch it together to fit in the space where the window closes.
 You should notice a difference in how much warmer your house will be.

 If there's a ceramics studio nearby you, they might like to have them.
-(I used to work in the Art Dept. at a state university and our ceramics students used the dry cleaner bags over their pieces to keep them from drying out.)
+(I used to work in the Art Dept.

 Does your dry cleaner recycle the plastic bags?